-- Saskatchewan is home to Canada's only training academy for Royal Canadian Mounted Police (RCMP) recruits, in Regina. - The T. rex skeleton, excavated near Eastend in 1994-95, is one of only 12 such discoveries in the world. - The Athabasca Sand Dunes are the most northerly major sand dunes in the world, and among the largest in North America. - The Canadian Light Source, a stadium-sized synchrotron light research facility, is located on the University of Saskatchewan campus in Saskatoon. - Canada is the world's largest exporter of lentils, dry peas, mustard, flaxseed and canola.
-All of these crops are grown in Saskatchewan. - Saskatchewan is the world's chief source of uranium and potash, and has one of the world's largest kimberlite fields.
+- Saskatchewan is home to Canada's only training academy for Royal Canadian Mounted Police (RCMP) recruits, in Regina. - The T. rex skeleton, excavated near Eastend in 1994-95, is one of only 12 such discoveries in the world. - The Athabasca Sand Dunes are the most northerly major sand dunes in the world, and among the largest in North America. - The Canadian Light Source, a stadium-sized synchrotron light research facility, is located on the University of Saskatchewan campus in Saskatoon. - Saskatchewan supplies more than a third of the world's total exported durum wheat and is the world's top exporter of lentils and dry peas. - Nineteen archaeological dig sites unveil the past at Wanuskewin, a national historic site that echoes the stories of Indigenous peoples who gathered, hunted and worshipped here as long as 6,000 years ago.